Join Our Team

 - Communicate regularly with your supervisor(s) and team members during business hours (M-F, 9-5 ET).

-- Plan and evaluate programming or materials in your program or operational area
+- Plan and evaluate programming or materials in your program area

 - Staffing the first floor information desk when the Grad Center is open, including answering calls and questions from guests.